SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

       }
    <- The text from after the splitter is 'world'

-Alternatively, you can decompose the tuple into multiple named values as part of the function return value assignment:
+Alternatively, decompose the tuple into multiple named values as part of the function return value assignment:

 .. testcode:: functionParameters